crewlinker/protoc-gen-dynamodb/README.md

 ## Feature Backlog

-- [ ] SHOULD add method that marshals just the keys (if any keys are configured), fail if more keys, fail if no data in keys
 - [ ] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option
 - [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf)
+- [ ] COULD generate query building structure for FilterExpressions/KeyConditionExpressions etc
+- [ ] COULD add errors to the "MarshalDynamoKey" method if range/sort key is empty string, or empty bytes (0 number is fine?)
 - [ ] COULD generate var/consts that return the attribute name for a member, so it can be used in DynamoExpressions , so instead of `attribute_not_exists(pk)` it can be `attribute_not_exists("+modelv1.ProfileSortKey+")` - Should generates methods that returns the SortKey() and PartitionKey() so interfaces can be defined for helper methods